ojaswiat/velora/plugins/README.md

+# Plugins

-# These are pure vue apps
+These are pure Vue apps that:

-1. Not dependent on Nuxt run-time.
+1. Are not dependent on Nuxt runtime
-2. Have UnoCSS classes, but they're used in the apps so the actual UnoCSS is injected automaticaly.
+2. Have UnoCSS classes, but they're used in the apps so the actual UnoCSS is injected automatically
+3. Contain standalone constants, utilities, and types

+## Usage

+Each plugin can be developed and imported into your Nuxt applications as needed.